johnwvmw/open-vm-tools/test.READ.md

 A security issue in VMware Tools and open-vm-tools has been announced by VMware in a security advisory [VMSA-2023-XXXX](https://www.vmware.com/security/advisories/VMSA-2023-XXXX.html).

-The issue has been fixed in the open-vm-tools release 12.2.5 to be released later this month - May 2023.
+The issue has been fixed in the open-vm-tools version 12.2.5 to be released later this month - May 2023.

 The following patch provided to the open-vm-tools community can be used to apply the security fix to previous open-vm-tools releases.